AkihikoWatanabe/paper_notes/README.md

 This repository is a manually curated collection of **AI-related papers and related resources**, such as blog posts, repositories, slides, and SNS posts.
 All items are managed as **GitHub Issues**.
+Notes managed in GitHub Issues are dumped daily under `agent_docs/` and can be explored conversationally through an agent.
+See [Conversational Interface](#conversational-interface).

 The primary purpose of this repository is to serve as a **personal study log and memory aid** for the maintainer.
 Since the maintainer is Japanese, **paper notes are manually written in Japanese**, reflecting the maintainer’s own understanding and learning process.